WHO WE ARE

 artist based in Oakland, California -

-occupied Huichin - originating roots
+occupied Huichin - her roots originate

 from Luzon and the Visayan Islands

 across the Pacific.
 Nicole integrates